edmundhung/conform/docs/validation.md

 ## Client Validation

-With proper server validation in place, client validation serves two main purposes:

-1. Shorten the feedback loop due to network latency
-2. Reduce server load caused by validation
+Client validation can be added to reduce the feedback loop.

 ### Sharing logics